Puppy worms are nasty little critters who come in lots of different shapes and sizes.

-These parasites are SO common, that most newborn puppies have at least a few roundworms which they got them from their momma while in the womb, or through her milk when they nursed.
+Most newborn puppies have at least a few roundworms which they get from their momma while in the womb, or through her milk when they nurse.

 Because puppies often often don't show any symptoms during the early stages of a worm infestation, it's especially important to make sure that your little guy (or girl) is routinely treated with a reliable dog worm medicine several times.

-Some puppy worms can be transmitted to humans too, most often Roundworms, but Hookworms and Tapeworms can also pass from one 'host' to another - usually indirectly through their eggs or from the soil.
+Some worms can be transmitted to humans too, most often it's Roundworms but Hookworms and Tapeworms can also pass from one 'host' to another - usually indirectly through their eggs or from the soil.

 The good news is that it's easy to treat worms but the bad news is that if left untreated, just a few of them can turn into a major infestation surprisingly quickly... and lead to some serious health problems.

 Worms steal all the nutrition that should be going to your puppy.
 They also multiply and grow rapidly, and a few puppy worms can turn into quite an army in a pretty short space of time!